getml/getml.com/src/docs/feature_engineering/feature_engineering.md

 feature engineering is often done by writing scripts in languages like Python, R, or SQL.

-> __Note__:
->
+!!! note

-> Unfortunately, the term feature engineering is ambiguous.
-More often than
-> not, feature engineering is meant to describe numerical transformations or
-> encoding techniques on a **single** table.
-The definition used above
-> assumes that the raw data comes in relational form, which is true for
-> almost all real-world data sets.
+    Unfortunately, the term feature engineering is ambiguous.
+More often than not, feature engineering is meant to describe numerical transformations or encoding techniques on a **single** table.
+The definition used above assumes that the raw data comes in relational form, which is true for almost all real-world data sets.

 ## Feature learning vs. propositionalization